Prospective Graduate Students

 When applying to our graduate program, an applicant must choose which program area that they want to work within.
 The applicant’s application is reviewed by the faculty in the program area of choice.
 If admitted to the graduate program, it would only be to specific area within our department.
 If a student later wanted to change program areas, the faculty for the new program area would have to review the student’s file.

 For Environmental Engineering and Environmental Sciences and Engineering degrees a student will automatically be in the EWR (Environmental and Water Resources Engineering) program area.
 Civil Engineering degree applicants can choose any one of our program areas.
-To get more information about our program areas, click here.

 What will it cost to be a graduate student at Virginia Tech?